hussamsh/Nova/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Nova's idea is to become a software equivilant for a part of my research on hardware implementations of chaotic ciphers, it utilizes `chaotic maps` and pixel by pixel encrpytion algorithms to cipher images.
+Nova's idea is to become a software equivalent for a part of my research on hardware implementations of chaotic ciphers, it utilizes `chaotic maps` and pixel by pixel encryption algorithms to cipher images.

 I have already published part of my research if you would like to read more